 - Presenting a transcript or tape of an actual session

 - Discussing the details of a particular client or circumstance that confuses or challenges you

 - Summarizing a case following a standard presentation outline

 - Using a creative process to evoke your work with you client

 - Sharing a dream, drawing or a photo of a sand-tray configuration created by your client

 During the presentation, you will be asked what kind of assistance you would like.
 The group will be invited to offer their reveries, associations and thoughts about what you have presented.
 If desired, suggestions will also be offered.
 It is my hope that the group will help you continue to develop your clinical skills, provide an intimate and stimulating opportunity for collaborative learning with your peers and also provide you with the support, guidance, encouragement and supervision you need for your caseload.
-Use of counter-transference will be a key focus of the group.
+The exploration of counter-transference and reveries will be a key focus of the group.

 The general conversations and case presentations are intended to help you:

 - Continue to develop your clinical skills and approach as well as your professional identity